How a Drive-Thru Ordering System Can Help Your Restaurant Adapt

 A drive-thru ordering system provides a new revenue stream for restaurants.
 And the more options your business has to make money, the more likely it is to thrive.
 By adding a drive-thru revenue stream to your indoor dining, outdoor dining, and delivery and takeout revenue streams, you’re hedging your bets towards survival.

 Restaurant drive-thrus are perfectly designed for pandemics.
-Because drive-thrus typically use a two-way microphone ordering system, they save face-to-face contact for only the payment and pick up part of the transaction.
+Because drive thru design typically uses a two-way microphone ordering system, they save face-to-face contact for only the payment and pick up part of the transaction.
 With both staff and customers wearing masks and being able to close windows between necessary interaction points, contact is kept to a minimum with a drive-thru.

 To increase the safety of your drive-thru window, you could add plexiglass barriers, like PaPa’s Burgers of Parksville, British Columbia did.